MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/troubleshoot-azure-files.md

 - File share backup doesn't support parallel recovery to the same target file share.

 - Wait for the existing recovery to finish and then try again.
-If you can’t find a recovery job in the Recovery Services vault, check other Recovery Services vaults in the same subscription.
+If you can't find a recovery job in the Recovery Services vault, check other Recovery Services vaults in the same subscription.

 ### UserErrorTargetFileShareFull- Restore operation failed as target file share is full